Jane Worthington

-Jane Worthington, The Meaning of Design
+The Meaning of Design - Thinking through objects

-From that foundation, deeply informed by history, Jane now continues with a line of questioning which creates meaning in an era marked by mass meaninglessness.
-For her, design begins not with answers, but with better questioning, not merely to solve problems, but to generate depth.
-Jane believes design is a cultural act - a form of reflection, a way to shape how we live, feel, and remember.
-Having lived and worked from within the core of design history, she does not seek to replicate it, but to quietly move forward, questioning the speed, scale, and ephemeral nature of our time.
+From this foundation, deeply informed by history, Jane continues a line of questioning that seeks meaning in an era shaped by excess and repetition.
+For her, design begins not with answers, but with better questions, not simply to solve problems, but to cultivate depth.
+She understands design as a cultural act; a form of reflection that shapes how we live, feel, and remember.

 Post-Industrial Design

-Janes work is for those who still believe that objects can carry thought.
+Post-Industrial Design defines Jane Worthington’s design practice: a position for those who still believe that objects can carry thought.
 Her designs are less performative, more meditative.
 She sees design, at its best, as a slow art, rooted in memory.

 Art after Industry

-Post-Industrial Studio Practice, 2025
+Studio practice - 2025